 Target Amounts.
 In February 2017, the Compensation Committee approved the 2017 target cash incentive amounts for the Named Executive Officers.
-Other than for Mr. Strianese, whose target cash incentive amount for 2017 decreased from \$900,000 to \$850,000, and for Mr. Watts, whose target cash incentive amount for 2017 increased from \$400,000 to \$525,000, the Compensation Committee did not change the target cash incentive amounts for our Named Executive Officers.
+Other than for Mr. Strianese, whose target cash incentive amount for 2017 increased from \$400,000 to \$525,000, the Compensation Committee did not change the target cash incentive amounts for our Named Executive Officers.
 The decision to decrease Mr. Strianese's target cash incentive amount was part of the Compensation Committee's overall determination to increase his total direct compensation in recognition of his individual performance and the performance of the Company's Wholesale Brokerage Division, for which Mr. Strianese has responsibility, during 2016 and was accompanied by an increase in Mr. Strianese's base salary from \$500,000 to \$600,000.
-The decision to increase Mr. Watts' target cash incentive amount was based upon the increasing scope of Mr. Watts' operational responsibilities in 2016 and 2017 and the results of the comparative market assessment conducted by FW Cook.
-As part of its consideration of the comparative market assessment, the Compensation Committee concluded that Mr. Watts' 2016 target total direct compensation was aligned with only the 25th percentile of the peer group, between the 25th and 50th percentile of the general industry, and that the amount of his 2016 target cash incentive amount was below the 50th percentile for the peer group and the general industry.
+The decision to increase Mr. Watts' target cash incentive amount was based upon the increasing scope of Mr. Watts' operational responsibilities in 2016 and 2017 and the results of the Companzitive market assessment of the Comparative market assessment, the Compensation Committee concluded that Mr. Watts' 2016 target total direct compensation was aligned with only the 25th percentile of the peer group, between the 25th and 50th percentile of the general industry, and that the amount of his 2016 target cash incentive amount was below the 50th percentile for the peer group and the general industry.